Nebucatnetzer/restic-qt/README.md

 ```

 To make testing the application while programming a bit easier there's a script
-which reloads the application everytime a file changes in the `borg_qt`
+which reloads the application everytime a file changes in the `restic_qt`
 directory.
 You to use it run the following command from the root of the
 repository.